Skip to main content

 To enable HTTPS on services exposed via Ingress:

-• Provision TLS/SSL certificates for the configured domains
+• Provision TLS/SSL certificates for configured domains

 note